 - Past and future financial performance and cash flows

 - Whether any investment is required in new stock is required

 - Compliance with tax obligations including income tax, GST, FBT, payroll tax etc

 - Ownership and valuation of buildings, plant and equipment

 - Ownership and valuation of intangible assets such as patents and other intellectual property

-Failure to conduct proper due diligence is the most common issue that we see that leads to material issues arising for the new owners of existing businesses.
-It’s critical that any prospective business owner engages with a qualified accountant and solicitor who will work side-by-side with the client to guide them through the business acquisition process and ensure that thorough due diligence is undertaken before any investment decision is made.
+Failure to conduct proper due diligence is the most common issue that we see that leads to costly issues for the new owners of the business.
+It’s critical that any prospective business owner engages with qualified accountants and solicitors who will work side-by-side with the client to guide them through the business acquisition process.
+Ensuring that due diligence is conducted thoroughly before the final decision to purchase the business is paramount.
 Doing this will reduce the risk of common mistakes being made and improve the likelihood that the business will succeed into the future.

 We can help prospective business owners navigate through the process of buying a business, ensure that the risks associated with purchasing a business are managed and you don’t pay too much or make costly mistakes.
 To discuss how our accounting services can help you, get in touch with our experienced team here.